HninPwint/big-data-spark-streaming-kafka-nsw-carparks/README.md

 * Time Taken - 3 weeks (23 May 2021 - 13 Jun 2021)
 * Group Members - Irfan Sampe, Ki Ming Wong, Hnin Pwint Tin, Joe
 * Assignment Title - Real Time Analytics with Spark Streaming
-* Assignment Objective - Build a streaming application on which real time analytics will be performed and deploy a ML model for real time predictions.
+* Assignment Objective - Build a streaming application on which real time analytics will be performed and deploy a Machine Learning model for real time predictions.

 ### Project Oveview
 * Business Use Case - Carparks occupancy data in NSW Carparks